One dead after 2-vehicle crash near Deer Creek Reservoir | Gephardt Daily

 DEER CREEK RESERVOIR, Utah, Oct.
 1, 2023 (Gephardt Daily) — One person is dead after a two vehicle crash Sunday near Deer Creek Reservoir, in Wasatch County.

-Utah Highway Patrol Trooper Eddie Wright told Gephardt Daily the incident happened at about noon on U.S. Route 189, near milepost 20.
+A Utah Highway Patrol statement says the incident happened at 12:04 p.m. on U.S. Route 189, near milepost 20.
+It involved a Ford pickup truck pulling a camper trailer, traveling north, and a tractor trailer traveling south.

-“One of the occupants of one of the vehicles is deceased,” Wright said.
-“That’s all I’ve got right now.”
+“A tractor trailer carrying swiss cheese was traveling southbound in the same location,” the UHP statement says.
+“For an unknown reason the Ford traveled into southbound lanes.
+The Ford struck the front passenger side of the tractor trailer.

+“The Ford continued past the tractor trailer and off the roadway where it caught fire.
+The driver of the Ford suffered fatal injuries in the fire.
+The driver of the tractor trailer received minor injuries.”

 Gephardt Daily will have more information as details are available.